+Figure 1.1: Basic quantities for manufacturing systems

-- Raw process time t0 of a lot denotes the net time a machine needs to process the lot.
-This process time excludes additions such as setup time, breakdown, or other sources that may increase the time a lot spends in the machine.
-The raw process time is typically measured in hours or minutes. - Throughput δ denotes the number of lots per unit time that leaves the manufacturing system.
-At a machine level, this denotes the number of lots that leave a machine per unit time.
-At a factory level it denotes the number of lots that leave the factory per unit time.
-The unit of throughput is typically lots/hour. - Flow time φ denotes the time a lot is in the manufacturing system.
-At a factory level this is the time from the release of the lot into the factory until the finished lot leaves the factory.
-At a machine level this is the time from entering the machine (or the buffer in front of the machine) until leaving the machine.
+Raw process time t_0 denotes the net time a lot needs processing on a machine.
+This process time excludes additions such as setup time, breakdown, or other sources that may increase the time a lot is on the machine.
+The raw process time is typically measured in hours or minutes.

+Throughput δ denotes the number of lots per time-unit that leaves the manufacturing system.
+At machine level, this denotes the number of lots that leave a machine per time-unit.
+At factory level it denotes the number of lots that leave the factory per time-unit.
+The unit of throughput is typically lots/hour.

+Flow time φ denotes the time a lot is in the manufacturing system.
+At factory level this is the time from release of the lot in the factory until the finished lot leaves the factory.
+At machine level this is the time from entering the machine (or the buffer in front of the machine) until leaving the machine.
 Flow time is typically measured in days, hours, or minutes.
-Instead of flow time the words cycle time and throughput time are also commonly used. - Work in process (wip) w denotes the total number of lots in the manufacturing system, i.e., in the factory or in the machine.
-Wip is measured in lots. - Utilization u denotes the fraction a machine is not idle.
+Instead of flow time the words cycle time and throughput time are also commonly used.

+Work in process (wip) w denotes the total number of lots in the manufacturing system, i.e. in the factory or in the machine.
+Wip is measured in lots.

+Utilization u denotes the fraction a machine is not idle.
 A machine is considered idle if it could start processing a new lot.
-Thus process time as well as downtime, setup time, and preventive maintenance time all contribute to the utilization.
-Utilization has no dimension and can never exceed 1.0.
+Thus process time as well as downtime, setup-time and preventive maintenance time all contribute to the utilization.
+Utilization has no dimension.
+Utilization can never exceed 1.0.

 Ideally, a manufacturing system should both have a high throughput and a low flow time or low wip.
-Unfortunately, these goals are conflicting (cf. Figure 34.2) and both cannot be met simultaneously.
-If a high throughput is required, machines should always be busy.
+Unfortunately, these goals can not both be met simultaneously.
+These two goals are conflicting, as can be seen from Figure 1.2.
+On the one hand, if a high throughput is required, machines should always be busy.
 As from time to time disturbances like machine failures happen, buffers between two consecutive machines are required to make sure that the second machine can still continue if the first machine fails (or vice versa).
-Therefore, for a high throughput many lots are needed in the manufacturing system, i.e., wip needs to be high.
+Therefore, for a high throughput many lots are needed in the manufacturing system, i.e. wip needs to be high.
 As a result, if a new lot starts in the system it has a large flow time, since all lots that are currently in the system need to be completed first.